History of Northeast Truck Camper Jamborees

 Saturday seminars could possibility include checking each TC for height and providing stickers with the height, discussion on TC batteries, water, and electric systems, sharing of boondocking experiences, sharing past campsite experiences, discussion of future travel plans (the do and don’ts), portable generators, jack maintenance, emergency medical practice, loading and unloading of the TC, our beloved tanks and their maintenance plus many other subjects relating to TCing.

-There were various art and crafts projects with Bingo in the afternoon on Saturday mornings for the ladies.
+There were various arts and crafts projects with Bingo in the afternoon on Saturday mornings for the ladies.

-Saturday evening includes a potluck dinner raffle table ending with Mickeee’s popcorn around a roaring campfire.
+Saturday evening includes a potluck dinner and a raffle table, ending with Mickeee’s popcorn around a roaring campfire.

-Sunday, breakfast is provided by a corporative sponsor and cooked by some of the men before everyone departs the jamboree for the place beyond.
+On Sunday, a corporate sponsor provides breakfast, which some men cook before everyone departs the jamboree for the place beyond.

 You can find the schedule for future jamborees or gatherings on: